Quartermainiacz/quest-submissions/README.md

 ########################################################################Adding Comments to contract#######################################################

 pub contract CryptoPoops {
+//contract name
 pub var totalSupply: UInt64
+//total suply of nft

 // This is an NFT resource that contains a name,
 // favouriteFood, and luckyNumber pub resource NFT {
 pub let id: UInt64

     pub let name: String
     pub let favouriteFood: String
     pub let luckyNumber: Int
+//this gives each variable a type, string or int

     init(_name: String, _favouriteFood: String, _luckyNumber: Int) {
       self.id = self.uuid
       self.name = _name
       self.favouriteFood = _favouriteFood
       self.luckyNumber = _luckyNumber
     }
   }
+//this initialises the information within the contract
   // This is a resource interface that allows us to look at, borrow and deposit to a collection pub resource interface CollectionPublic {
     pub fun deposit(token: @NFT)